How To Prove a Car Accident Was Not Your Fault

 When it comes to making any type of claim, the most important thing is being able to prove that someone else is to blame for the incident that you have been involved in.
 If you can do this, then you will have already won half the battle.
 So, when it comes to car accidents, you will need to prove that someone acted negligently or made an error, either through driving too fast or not paying attention, for example.

 So, what exactly is fault in a car accident?
 Firstly, you need to show that another person caused the accident you were involved in.
 Secondly, you need to prove that the injuries you have sustained were caused by the accident.

 To give yourself the best chance of creating a strong case to prove a car accident was not your fault, it is advisable to do the following:

 - Seek medical attention– There is only one place to start if you are thinking about making a compensation claim, and this is by seeing a doctor.
 Of course, if you have been seriously hurt, you will have no choice.
-However, if you have only suffered a mild case of whiplash, for example, you still need to see a medical professional if you are to make a claim.
+However, if you have only suffered a mild case of whiplash, for example, you should still see a medical professional.

-- Contact the police – In a lot of cases it is imperative to call 999.
+- Contact the police – In a lot of cases, it is imperative to call 999.
 This is especially the case if the crash scene is causing a danger to oncoming traffic.
 You also need to get in touch with the police if the person that caused the crash has fled the scene.
-Calling the police is also useful in terms of determining fault car accident left turn cases or any other types of accidents because it means that there is an official record of what happened.
+Calling the police is also useful in terms of determining fault in a car accident left turn cases or any other types of accidents because it means that there is an official record of what happened.
 If the police aren’t needed at the scene of the accident, you should report the incident to them within 24 hours.

 - Be mindful of what you say at the scene – After the crash has occurred, you need to act with discretion in terms of what you say.
 Don’t talk about who caused the crash and such like.
 Let your solicitor handle this.